russross/blackfriday/mmark2rfc.md

 # Introduction

 Mmark [@mmark] is a markdown processor.
-It supports the basic markdown syntax and has been extended with (syntax) features found in other Markdown implementations like [kramdown], [PHP markdown extra], [pandoc], [leanpub] and [asciidoc].
-This allows mmark to be used to write larger, structured documents such as RFC and I-Ds or even books.
+It supports the markdown syntax and has been extended with (syntax) features found in other markdown implementations like [kramdown], [PHP markdown extra], [pandoc], [leanpub] and even [asciidoc].
+This allows mmark to be used to write larger, structured documents such as RFC and I-Ds or even books, while not deviating too far from markdown.

-Mmark is a fork of blackfriday [@blackfriday] written in Golang and it is very fast.
+Mmark is a fork of blackfriday [@blackfriday] and is written in Golang and very fast.
 Input to mmark must be UTF-8, the output is also UTF-8.
 Mmark converts tabs to 4 spaces.

 The goals of mmark are: